 - Pricing is cheaper than others

-- Object & video collection could be better
+- Video collection could be better

-- no integration with free stock photo sites like Pixabay, Unsplash, or Pexels
+- No integration with free stock photo sites like Pixabay, Unsplash, or Pexels

 Conclusion: Can It Replace Canva?